NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

      If the Kernel List has not been provided (via the ``-k --kerlist`` argument), a release plan will be generated.

+   * ``checks``: stop after performing a number of checks on the products present in the kernel list.
+These checks are useful to identify issues on the SPICE kernels and ORBNUM files to be archived.

    * ``staging``: stop after generating the archive increment products.
      The product list file is described in the ``-c --clear`` argument subsection.